IoTThinks/Misc/README.md

 # Misc
-For miscellaneous and support projects
+* For miscellaneous and support projects
+* Click on subfolders for details.

 ## ModbusMasterESP32
 Modbus Master for ESP32 and TTL RS485 module to read temperature for RS485 Temperature Meter